talicopanda/social-media-influence-analysis/README.md

 ## Latent Space Embedding

+Latent embedding representation of words is ubiquitous in machine learning applications.
+However, embedding full sentences are much less prominent, let alone embedding tweets.
+This issue arises from the inherent nature of a tweet that is menat to be a casual string of text in which users often rely on the social context for using abbreviations, hashtags and making typos that cause most word to vector models to struggle for an accurate representation of the data.

-We rely on previous literate for latent space embedding of our model, namely [tweet2vec](https://arxiv.org/abs/1605.03481).
+Therefore, for our project we rely on previous literate for latent space embedding of tweets, namely [tweet2vec](https://arxiv.org/abs/1605.03481).
 For starters, this approach assumes that posts with the same hashtags should have embeddings which are close to each other.
 Hence, the authors train a Bi-directional Gated Recurrent Unit (Bi-GRU) neural network with the training objective of predicting hashtags for a post from its latent representation in order to verify latent representation correctness.